Joko Widodo

+In the 2024 presidential election, Jokowi was widely perceived by analysts and media as favouring Prabowo, who ran with his son Gibran Rakabuming Raka, and subsequently won the election.
+He made public appearances with the pair but issued no formal endorsement.
+Allegations of state resource misuse to benefit their ticket were denied by the presidential office and deemed unproven by the Constitutional Court (MK).
+This strained his relationship with PDI-P, leading to his formal ousting (along with Gibran and Bobby Nasution, his son-in-law) in December 2024, months after the MK rejected all claims of electoral fraud.

+Leaving office with a 75% approval rating, Jokowi left a mixed legacy.
+His presidency was noted for major infrastructure expansion, steady economic growth, and the broadening of social welfare programs, alongside initiatives such as relocating the national capital to Nusantara and promoting the Golden Indonesia 2045 Vision.
+Critics, however, pointed to democratic backsliding, weakened anti-corruption efforts, environmental impacts, and political dynasticism, particularly in his final term in office.

-Early life
+Early life and education

-Jokowi was born Mulyono on 21 June 1961 in Surakarta, and is of Javanese descent.
-He is the eldest of four siblings and is the only son of Noto Mihardjo (father) and Sudjiatmi Notomihardjo (mother).
-He has three younger sisters, named Iit Sriyantini, Ida Yati, and Titik Relawati.
+Joko Widodo was born as Mulyono at Brayat Minulya General Hospital in Surakarta, on 21 June 1961.
+Jokowi is of Javanese heritage.
+He is the only son of Widjiatno Notomihardjo and Sudjiatmi and the eldest of four siblings.
 His father came from Karanganyar, while his grandparents came from a village in Boyolali.
+His three younger sisters are Iit Sriyantini, Idayati, and Titik Relawati.
 Jokowi was often sick as a toddler, and his name was thus changed—a common practice in Javanese culture—to Joko Widodo, with widodo meaning "healthy" in Javanese.
 At the age of 12, he started working in his father's furniture workshop.
-Throughout his childhood, Jokowi's family constantly faced evictions from their landlords; this greatly affected him, and later in his career organised medical housing in Surakarta during his years as mayor of the city.
+Jokowi's family lived in three different rented homes (one of which the government declared condemned property) during his youth, which greatly affected him.
+Later, he organized low income housing in Surakarta during his years as mayor of that city.

-Jokowi's education began at State Elementary School 111 Tirtoyoso, known for being a school for less wealthy citizens.
-He continued his studies in State Junior High School 1 Surakarta, and later wanted to attend State Senior High School 1 Surakarta, but failed the entrance exam and enrolled in State Senior High School 6 Surakarta.
+Jokowi's education began at State Elementary School 111 Tirtoyoso, an ordinary public school.
+He continued his studies at State Junior High School 1 Surakarta.
+Later, he wanted to attend State Senior High School 1 Surakarta, but did not score high enough in the entrance exam.
+Therefore, he enrolled in the newer State Senior High School 6 in that city.